Man arrested in hit-and-run death of Nicki Minaj's father

 Charles Polevich faces charges of leaving the scene of an incident and tampering with physical evidence in connection with the death last week of 64-year-old Robert Maraj on New York's Long Island.

-Polevich, who splits time between Long Island and Guam, is free on bail following an arraignment in Nassau County court.
+Polevich, who splits time between Long Island and Guam, where he runs an environmental consulting business, is free on bail following an arraignment in Nassau County court.
 As a result of his arrest, his driver’s license has been suspended, he was ordered to surrender his passport and a judge said he can't leave the state.

-“He was absolutely aware of what happened,” Nassau County Police Detective Steven Fitzpatrick said at a news conference.
+“He was absolutely aware of what happened,” Nassau County Police Detective Lt.
+Stephen Fitzpatrick said at a news conference.

 “He got out of the car and he looked at the deceased, got into his car, and made the conscious decision to leave instead of dialing 911, instead of calling an ambulance for the man,” Fitzpatrick said.
 “He went home and secluded the vehicle.
 He’s well aware of what he did.”